hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Footer with custom content

-In either of the two variants, you are able to fill the footer with custom content.
+In either of the two components, you are able to fill the footer with custom content.
 This is helpful when wanting to mimic the footer but still customize its contents.

 ![Showing the footer with custom content inside.](/assets/components/form/super-select/super-select-single-multiple-footer-custom-content.png =836x*)